Sweet Potato Turnovers

 - Take the corner closest to you and gently fold it up and over the mixture to form a triangle.
 Press the sides down using a fork to ensure they are well sealed.
 Repeat this process until all of the puff pastry squares are filled and sealed.

-- Bake for 15 minutes or until they are golden brown and fully cooked.
+- Bake for 15 minutes or until the turnovers are golden brown and fully cooked.

 Prepare the maple glaze: